 The so-called “Location Services” on your iPhone are there to supply apps with your current position, which in turn leads to a better user experience with personalized information.
 For privacy and battery life reasons, you should consider checking the list of apps that has access to your location.
-For one shouldn’t provide each and every app with full rights, but also because having your position tracked requires quite a bit of battery power.
+Not every app should have access to your location and also because tracking your position requires quite a bit of battery power.
 Both GPS and mobile data need to be powered for this feature to work.
-If the arrow symbol in the upper right corner of your iPhone screen is permanently visible, you should investigate the root cause.
-Here’s how.
+If the arrow symbol in the upper right corner of your iPhone screen is permanently visible, you should look for the reason.
+Here’s how to check your Settings.

-Since iOS 4.0, Apple has been using the title bar of your iPhone to display status icons.
-One of them being an arrow in the top right corner of the screen.
+Apple has been using the title bar of your iPhone to display status icons since iOS 4.0.
+One of these icons being an arrow in the upper right corner of the screen.
 This arrow symbol indicates that the system or one of your apps is currently accessing the geo-location of your device.
 If you can see it from time to time, don’t worry, that’s perfectly normal.
 If the arrow icon doesn’t seem to disappear at all, this could mean potential downsides to your iPhone battery life and/or personal privacy.
 The following screenshot depicts the location of bespoke arrow symbol:

 Look for a purple arrow symbol.
 This indicates that the app in question has made a request for your position shortly before we’ve checked.

 By tapping the name of an app, we can specify very concrete rules for each app.
-You can opt to allow the app to track your location whenever it wants to, or restrict it to actual active app usage, when the app is in the foreground and being used.
-Or, if you prefer not to share your location with an app, we can turn the feature off completely by selecting “Never”.
+You can opt to allow tracking your location at any given time, or restrict it to actual active app usage, when the app is in the foreground and being used.
+Or, if you prefer not to share your location with an app, we can turn the feature off completely by selecting Never.